lilithgannone/ics385spring2026/week8/IntegratedCampusDashboard/README.md

 Technical Requirements
 - Multi-API Integration: Successfully integrate OpenWeatherMap, JokeAPI, and Chuck Norris (RapidAPI)
   - Yes: all three APIs are integrated.
-Data is sucessfully returned.
+Data is successfully returned.
 - Security Implementation: Use environment variables and secure configuration management
   - Yes: per the below security note and the comments in the original code file reading "for demo purposes, we'll use a secure client-side approach", configuration is correct. .env is in .gitignore.
 As we are using purley frontend architecture for this assignment, the users API codes are visable in DevTools.
 That said, it does comply with the rubric instructions to my understanding as this is a demo without the full backend proxy with server setup.
 - Error Handling: Comprehensive error handling with fallback data for all APIs
-  - Yes: API requests yse try/catch.
+  - Yes: API requests use try/catch.
 Fallback data present for all APIs.
 - Caching Strategy: Implement caching to reduce API calls and improve performance
-  - Yes: cache map, expiry window, manual joke refresh supports cache bypass.
+  - Yes: cache map, expiry window, and manual joke refresh support cache bypass.
 - Rate Limiting: Respect API rate limits with proper request management
   - Yes: request timestamp tracking.
 Enforcement occurs before request execution.
 - Responsive Design: Dashboard must work on desktop, tablet, and mobile devices